 Also known as individual debt adjustment, a Chapter 13 bankruptcy proceeding allows individuals with a source of regular income to build a plan to repay some, or all, of their debts.
 Within this process, repayment to creditors occurs over the course of three to five years.

-Anyone applying for a credit card, or thinking about buying a new home, should take a look at their credit report ahead of time.
-It's important to make sure there aren't any errors in the report.
-The good news is that it won't cost anything to get a copy, because everyone's entitled to a free credit report once every 12 months.
+Anyone applying for a credit card, or thinking about buying a new home, should take a look at their credit report ahead of time; it's important to make sure there aren't any errors in the report.
+The good news is that it won't cost anything to acquire a copy, because everyone's entitled to a free credit report once every 12 months.

 Anyone thinking about borrowing money should request a copy of their credit report, as well as their credit score.
 This is especially true if they've borrowed money before, and the repayment pattern has been less than timely.